mohit8935/NYU-Prince-Helper/readme.md

 pip install gym[atari]
 ```

-In the above code first we first load already installed modules on the cluster such as `python3` and `cuda`.
+In the above code firstly we load already installed modules on the cluster such as `python3` and `cuda`.
 You can also try loading `anaconda3` but it did't work for me.
 There is no need for `cudann` module as it will be loaded automatically with `python3`.

 To load any other module use can use `module avail` to see available list of modules, or search using `module keyword $keyword$`.